 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of recreational vehicle maker Thor Industries popped 10% today after its quarterly results topped Wall Street expectations.
+What: Shares of recreational vehicle maker Thor Industries (NYS: THO) surged 12% today after its quarterly results easily topped Wall Street expectations.

-The article Why Thor Shares Roared originally appeared on Fool.com.Fool contributor Brian Pacampara has no position in any stocks mentioned.
-The Motley Fool has no position in any of the stocks mentioned.
+The article Why Thor Shares Roared originally appeared on Fool.com.Fool contributor Brian Pacampara has no positions in the stocks mentioned above.
+The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.